opencog/atomspace-dht/README.md

 4 - FetchUTest
 5 - DeleteUTest
 6 - MultiPersistUTest
+7 - MultiUserUTest
 ```
+   Sometimes `ValueSaveUTest`, `FetchUTest` and/or `MultiUserUTest`
+   intermittently fail because data gets lost; the root cause for this
+   is unknwon, but seems to involve problems of flushing out data from
+   the local node, out to the network, and having the network receive
+   and hold that data.
  * The consistently failing tests are:
-   + `7 - MultiUserUTest` fails because sometimes data gets lost; this
-          is probably due to rate-limiting and/or flush side-effects.
    + `8 - LargeFlatUTest` attempts a "large" atomspace (of only 35K Atoms,
           so actually, it's small, but bigger than the other tests).
           Runs impossibly slowly, (> 10 hours) and hits hard-coded